radleylewis/technical_guides/README.md

 - list your partitions with `lsblk`;
 - delete the existing partitions on the target disk [WARNING: your data will be lost]
 - create two partitions:
 > !NOTE: The official Arch Linux installation guide suggests implementing a swap partition and you are welcome to take this route.
 You could also create a swap subvolume within BTRFS, however, snapshots will be disabled where a volume has an active swapfile.
-In my case, I have opted instead of `zram` which works by compressing data in RAM, thereby stretching your RAM further. zram is only active when your RAM is at or close capacity.
+In my case, I have opted instead for `zram` which works by compressing data in RAM, thereby stretching your RAM further. zram is only active when your RAM is at or close to capacity.

 - **efi** = 300mb
 - **main** = allocate all remaining space (or as otherwise fit for your specific case) noting that BTRFS doesn't require pre-defined partition sizes, but rather allocates dynamically through subvolumes which act in a similar fashion to partitions but don't require the physical division of the target disk.